 The Marriage Bill was taken to Parliament sometime in 1968 but was not passed.
 The same Bill was redrafted with amendments as proposed by Members of Parliament in 1993 but was never tabled.
-Work on the project is in progress.
+Work on the project is in progress with the ultimate intention of calling Stakeholders for appropriate consultations.